Skatteetaten/mva-meldingen/docs/english/informasjonsmodell/index.md

 icon: "cloud"
 title: "Information models, XSD and encoding"
 description: "xsd for VAT return (mva-melding)
-- XSD for submission of meta data information
+- XSD for submission of metadata information
 - encoding in XML-format"
 ---